Usage Guide

 Wrong robot count

-- Check that movement_types arrays match num_agent/adversary_robots in your game_config.json
+- Check that the movement_types lists match the num_agent_robots and num_adversary_robots configured in your scenario.

 Environment won't start